Before we begin…

 When do ticks bite?

-The tick breeding season is in May, and you are at far greater risk of tick bites throughout the summer.
+The tick breeding season begins in May, and you are at far greater risk of tick bites throughout the summer.
 However we have received reports of people who have been bitten by ticks in the autumn and spring, so our advice is to stay alert to the possible presence of ticks all year round.

 What do ticks look like?